luukvdmeer/sfnetworks/README.md

 ## Usage

 The main goal of `sfnetworks` is to connect the `tidygraph` package for network analysis and the `sf` package for spatial data science.
 To make the most out of it, it is recommended to make yourself familiar with these two 'parent packages' if you don't know them yet.
-For example:

 - [sf documentation](https://r-spatial.github.io/sf/)
 - [tidygraph documentation](https://tidygraph.data-imaginist.com/)